FDio/csit/resources/job_specs/report_iterative/3n-icx/vpp-mrr-00.md

 1c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND ethip4gtpusw-ip4base
 2c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND ethip4gtpusw-ip4base
 4c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND ethip4gtpusw-ip4base
-##### ethip4gtpuhw-ip4base
-1c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND ethip4gtpuhw-ip4base
-2c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND ethip4gtpuhw-ip4base
-4c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND ethip4gtpuhw-ip4base
-##### ethip4udpwireguard1tnlsw-ip4base
-1c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND ethip4udpwireguard1tnlsw-ip4base
-2c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND ethip4udpwireguard1tnlsw-ip4base
-4c AND 64b AND mrr AND cx6dx AND drv_mlx5_core AND ethip4udpwireguard1tnlsw-ip4base
 ### intel-e810xxv
 #### dpdk-vfio-pci
 ##### ethip4gtpusw-ip4base